Canon 200D vs Panasonic GH5

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-If the count of relative strengths (bullet points above) is taken as a measure, the GH5 is the clear winner of the contest (20 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GH5 is the clear winner of the contest (21 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 200D or the GH5 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.